+- Pressure Swing Adsorption; or

+- Absorption with/without water circulation;

-• Absorption with Water, with or without water recirculation;
+- Absorption with Water, with or without water recirculation;

-NOTE:
+Note:

-- If the source of biogas is another registered CDM project activity, the details of the registered CDM project activity shall be provided in the CDM-PDD. - The approved methodology can be used in conjunction with approved methodologies for capture and destruction/use of biomethane, such as ACM0001, AM0013, etc. In such cases the baseline scenario identification procedure and additionality assessment shall be undertake for the combination of the two components of the project activity, i.e., biomethane emission avoidance and displacement of natural gas.
+- If the source of biogas is another registered CDM project activity, the details of the registered CDM project activity shall be provided in the CDM-PDD; - The approved methodology can be used in conjunction with approved methodologies for capture and destruction/use of biomethane, such as ACM0001, AM0013, etc. In such cases the baseline scenario identification procedure and additionality assessment shall be undertake for the combination of the two components of the project activity, i.e., biomethane emission avoidance and displacement of natural gas.